bxlab/cmdb-quantbio/assignments/lab/genome_content/assignment/index.md

     Count how many genes are in each 1 mb interval using `bedtools intersect`

-    - You will need to use exactly one 1-letter option e.g.
+    - You will need to use exactly one 1-letter option (not `-x` which is just a placeholder) e.g.
         ```
         bedtools intersect -x -a fileA.bed -b fileB.bed
         ```